 Pi Day Activities

-Besides just ordering a pizza or snagging a slice of pie at a local bakery, consider some of these worthy pursuits.
+Besides just ordering a pizza or snagging a slice of pie at a local bakery (many of which could really use the help, with coronavirus closures dealing a blow to their business), consider some of these worthy pursuits.
 Granted, we did write about them for Thanksgiving, but they’re still relevant for 3-14.

 If you want to take an active part, be inspired by Chowhound TorontoJo and bake a whole bunch of pies—and be sure to share them with the community if you do!
 Here’s how to bake three pies at once, which seems like a good start.